Skip to main content

 E. ATTACH THE STAIRCASE

-A staircase must attach to at least one of the bricks already on the Ground Map.
+A new staircase must attach to at least one open knob of the palace on the Ground Map.

 Very rarely, a player is not able to attach their staircase to the existing build on the Ground Map.
-In such cases the player takes their Recurring Delivery of building bricks and waits until the next round.
+In such cases the player takes their Recurring Supply of building elements and waits until the next round.

 F. SUPPORT THE STAIRCASE

-Each building brick in your staircase must be fully supported.
+Each building element in your staircase must be fully supported.

 G. ARCH ON ARCH IS NOT ALLOWED